(The second chapter of Akayama DanJay.)

 “You’ve got this, Princess,” said Bunjiro.

 Energy crackled like blue lightning from the Zephyr’s head and arm to its chest.
 Akayama watched with pride.
 “I knew the princess would be the perfect pilot the moment we met,” she told Charlie.
 “Firing the Super Heart Beam requires embodying the ideals the Zephyr represents.
-As daughter of the Ruler of Earth, Princess Lucia knows how to stand for humanity!”
+As daughter to the Ruler of Earth, Princess Lucia knows how to stand for humanity!”

 “Professor!”
 Charlie pointed to the control-panel.
 “Look at the neck!”